ngthu003/stat520C_finalProject/README.md

 $$

-3.  evaluate and compare those models with Information Criteria: AIC, DIC, WAIC, LOO-CV
+3.  evaluate and compare those models with Information Criteria

 $$
   \text{AIC,} \ \ \